Cholesterol definition and facts

 - LDL lipoprotein deposits cholesterol along the inside of artery walls, causing the formation of a hard, thick substance called cholesterol plaque.
 Over time, cholesterol plaque causes thickening of the artery walls and narrowing of the lumen of the arteries, a process called atherosclerosis, which decreases blood flow through the narrowed plaque-filled vessel.

-- Narrowing of blood vessels in the heart may lead to angina or heart attack.
+- Narrowing of blood vessels in the heart may lead to angina (a type of chest pain) or heart attack.

 - Narrowing of blood vessels in the brain this may cause a transient ischemic attack (TIA) or stroke.